yhamamachi/zephyr/samples/subsys/fs/littlefs/README.rst

 ---------------------------

 This example has been devised and initially tested on :ref:`Nucleo H743ZI <nucleo_h743zi_board>` board.
-It can be also run on any other board with SD card connected to it.
+It can be also run on any other board with SD/MMC card connected to it.

 To build the test: